MuratovBektur/vuejs-dialog-box/README.md

 # Vuejs Dialog Plugin

-> A lightweight, promise based alert, prompt, confirm dialog with Typescript support.
+> A dialog for alerts, prompts, and confirms that is lightweight and based on promises with Typescript support.

 ## Install